hfboyce/my-website/content/project/bait509/index.md

 +++
 title = "taxvyr"
-date = 2020-03-01
+date = 2021-05-19
 draft = false
-Tags = ["r"]
+Tags = ["courses"]
 #Tags: can be used for filtering projects.

 #Example: tags = ["machine-learning", "deep-learning"]
 #Project summary to display on homepage.

-summary = "An R package facilitating the easy access to the Vancouver housing assessment data.
-This is semi-tidied data obtained from the City of Vancouver’s Open Data Portal."
+summary = "BAIT509 - Business Applications of Machine Learning is a course offered by UBC's Sauder School of Business for their Master of Business Analytics program"
+"

 #Slides (optional).
 #Associate this page with Markdown slides.